 - Strict: free cancellation only for 48 hours following the booking, as long as canceled at least 14 days before check-in

 My experience with Airbnb

-To this day, I’ve stayed in 20+ apartments via Airbnb.
+To this day, I’ve stayed in 30+ apartments via Airbnb.
 Obviously, I like the service a lot.
-Since it all has started, I stayed in hotels only on business trips or when no Airbnb listing was available.
+I still do stay in hotels too, but I prefer Airbnb because it gives me the feeling of blending in with locals.

 My very first stay was in Madrid in 2011, when we had a small reunion with friends I studied with in Finland.
 We were too small of a group for a hostel dorm and too big to fit into a hotel room.
 Booking an Airbnb was the perfect solution.

 My worst experience was waiting way too long in front of an apartment in the Old Town of Marrakech in late evening, with nobody else around other than two locals who offered to help for money and didn’t take no as an answer.
 That was the only time.

 Mostly, I’ve been welcomed in nice clean places whose owners definitely cared about what review I’d leave after staying at their place.
 At an apartment in Paris, there were freshly cut flowers…!
 In a place on the East coast of Spain, the fridge was filled with drinks to keep us hydrated.
 In Reykjavík, the host helped us put together a playlist of Icelandic music…

 What I love about Airbnb is that I can go abroad and feel like I’m local at the same time.
 It’s like having your own little homes abroad and traveling just from one to another, not belonging to the tourist crowd.

 You often got a kitchen where you can make easy meals and avoid spending a fortune in restaurants.
 You often get to meet the owner of a flat and can easily approach him/her about what’s there to do in the town.